 5. THE AGGREGATE STUDENT ACHIEVEMENT RESULTS FOR ANY LOCAL COMPETENCY TESTS OR NATIONALLY NORMED ACHIEVEMENT TESTS

-At Hamilton Middle School we administer iReady for Math and Reading and DIBELS assessments throughout the school year in order to determine whether our students are making progress in each area.
-Aggregate results are linked below:
+At Hamilton Middle School we administer iReady for Math and Reading.
+Aggregate results are below:

 PARENT TEACHER CONFERENCES: